ros2/ros2_documentation/source/ROS-Framework/topics/Working-with-topics/Topic-Keys/Topic-Keys-Tutorial.rst

 Background
 ----------

-In ROS 2, a :doc:`Topic<../../../Concepts/Basic/About-Topics>` is a communication channel used for publishing and subscribing to updates of object states.
+In ROS 2, a :doc:`Topic <../../../About-Topics>` is a communication channel used for publishing and subscribing to updates of object states.
 The value of data associated with a topic changes over time and each of these values are known as *data samples*.
 Keyed topics refer to topics where each data sample represent an update of the state of a specific object (known as *instance*) among all those objects represented in the topic.